dievri/diktor/README.md

 Just run setup.exe from diktorru directory.
 It will install layout to the Russian layouts with name "diktorru"

 # Installation on Ubuntu

+You can download `add_diktor.sh` script and run as a superuser.
+Or follow instruction below.

 1. Copy file `diktor` from linux directory to the  /usr/share/X11/xkb/symbols directory.
 2. To the file /usr/share/X11/xkb/rules/base.lst and /usr/share/X11/xkb/rules/evdev.lst under section `! layout`, add following line
 ```